Middle years BEd post-degree professional program (PDPP)

 Examples of approved UVic courses are provided here.

-Consult an academic adviser if you have completed English, Canadian studies, mathematics or laboratory science courses not listed above.
+Consult an academic adviser in the Teacher Education Advising Office if you have completed English, Canadian studies, mathematics or laboratory science courses not listed above.

 We'll accept 3 units of literature or 1.5 units of literature and 1.5 units of composition.
 For example, ENGL 135 and one of ENGL 146 or 147; or ENGL 146 and 147.